mnmelo/lazy_import/README.rst

     #  "<module 'numpy' from '/usr/local/lib/python/site-packages/numpy/__init__.py'>"

     # Lazy-importing a module that's already fully loaded returns the full
-    #  module instead (even if the module was loaded elsewhere in the current
+    #  module instead (even if it was loaded elsewhere in the current session)
-    #  session) because there's no point in being lazy in this case:
+    #  because there's no point in being lazy in this case:
     os = lazy_import.lazy_module("os")
     # "<module 'os' from '/usr/lib/python/os.py'>"